 Menstrual headaches are from the most uncontrollable trigger - hormone fluctuations.
 The movement of my estrogen has ruled my adult life, or I'd rather say ruined my life.
 But that always sounds so dramatic.
 But my migraines are.

-Let me tell you how to cope better and even stop them in their tracks.
+Let me tell you how to cope better and maybe even stop them in their tracks.

 The most painful symptom of migraines is the headache phase, of which there are four (four phases).

 The other symptoms can include one or many.
 Some common symptoms are: sensitivity to light, sensitivity to smells or noise, nausea, vomiting, and disturbances in vision (auras).

 If menstrual headaches are causing migraines, they can be frightening and disturb your life.
 The more severe and chronic they are, the more destruction in your life.

 A first step is to start keeping records around your period so you can take them to your physician's appointment.
 S/he will look for a pattern.
 Your treatment will depend on your pattern, so this part is important.
 Join my mailing list for a copy of the migraine diary I use everyday.
 You can print it out and use it.

 Fifty percent of women that suffer migraines report that their menstrual cycle affects their headaches.
 The menstrual cycle reflects biological changes that occur in our bodies each month.
 These chemical changes effect every cell in our body, every minute of every day.